Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/final_output/CFD Analysis.md

 The static heat flow simulation was able ot output heat power values for the tank when held at a temperature of 24C.

-The results of the static static heat flow analysis are seen below.
+The results of the static static heat flow analysis are seen below:

 ![image](https://github.com/user-attachments/assets/9437ebff-5b66-46b2-a20e-98de5b394b3b)